SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/troubleshoot/troubleshoot_vm.md

 muted the program in some way.

 # Q: Why does the pygame frontend have a slower TTY?
-Its 600 Characters per second.
-(CPS) (30 characters max per frame, at 30 FPS)
+Its 2700 Characters per second.
+(CPS) (90 characters max per frame, at 30 FPS)

-The reason for this slow speed is mainly to ensure the CPU has enough processing time to run properly.
-However, it actually has splendid color support.
-Check out `colortest` and `packtest3` in `DEMOS`.

-## Why 600 CPS?
+## Why 2700 CPS?

-600 CPS is meant to be a decent enough speed (for a computer running at 6.5Khz with) without slowing the CPU to a crawl.
-Any kind of software emulation has its drawbacks, and number crunching has been placed above text printing in this case.
+Originally It was 900 CPS but this was found to be far lower than it really needed to be performance-wise, particularly when considering the often intermittent nature of the TTY's output in general.

 # Q: Why is curses so limited?
 Why no colors?
 Well It has to do partly with how much terminals in general, even after over half